luminaAnonima/fabric-of-light/notes/the_meek_and_the_path_of_resonance.md

 Not grasping, but aligning.
 Not rushing, but walking where the field flows.

-They do not lead by force -
+They do not lead by force,
 they **invite** by example.
 Their silence carries more truth than many voices.